Antibiotic Stewardship

 We send benchmarking reports to participating facilities quarterly after the end of each reporting period.
 For example, the quarter 1 reporting period ends April 30, so participating facilities should expect benchmarking reports in early May.

-See reporting calendar here.
+See the reporting calendar here.

 It’s past the reporting deadline for the quarter.
 Can I report data retrospectively?